 Probationary faculty normally shall not be promoted during probation.
 Probationary faculty shall be considered for promotion at the time they are considered for tenure.
 Under exceptional circumstances, probationary faculty during their probationary period may be promoted to the rank of Associate Professor but not to the rank of Professor.

-Promotion of a tenured faculty member shall normally be effective at the beginning of the sixth (6th) year after appointment to his/her current rank.
+Promotion of a tenured faculty member shall normally be effective at the beginning of the sixth (6th) year after appointment to their current rank.
 In such cases, the performance review shall take place during the year preceding the effective date of the promotion.
-This provision shall not apply if the faculty member requests in writing that he/she not be considered.
+This provision shall not apply if the faculty member requests in writing that they not be considered.

 Upon application and with a positive recommendation from the appropriate department or equivalent unit, a tenured faculty member (or one receiving tenure simultaneously) may be considered for promotion to Professor or equivalent rank before having satisfied the service requirements noted above.
 Current and prospective leave and special assignment do not affect the promotion eligibility of a faculty member.